a-valen2/Andreza-Valen/README.md

 # About

-Founder & CEO of **SynergyXZK**, a technology ecosystem focused on building secure, privacy-preserving and AI-powered digital infrastructure.
+Founder and Chief of SynergyXZK, a technology ecosystem focused on building secure, privacy-preserving digital infrastructure driven by artificial intelligence.

 My work combines: